voxeet/comms-sdk-unreal/docs/docs/blueprints/Events/on-screenshare-stopped.md

 sidebar_label: On Screenshare Stopped
 title: On Screenshare Stopped
 ---
-Triggered when screenshare is stopped.
-Provides the video track ID in its argument.
+Triggered when screen share is stopped.
+The event provides the video track ID in its argument.

 For example usage, see the [screenshare preview tutorial](../../tutorial/screenshare-preview).